transduce/transduce/README.md

 ##### transformer.symbol
 Symbol (or a string that acts as symbols) for [`@@transformer`][10] you can use to configure your custom objects.

+##### iterator.iterator(value)
+Returns the iterator for the parameter, invoking if has an iterator protocol or returning if has a next method.
+Returns `undefined` if cannot create an iterator.

+The return value will either have a `next` function that can be invoked for iteration or will be undefined.

+Converts arrays to iterators over each indexed item.
+Converts to functions to infinite iterators that always call function on next.

+##### iterator.symbol
+Symbol (or a string that acts as symbols) for `@@iterator` you can use to configure your custom objects.
 ##### identity(value)
 Always returns value